Saturday, 9 March 2019

 Pen y Bigil (SH 576 621) – Sub-Trichant reclassified to Trichant

-There has been confirmation of a reclassification to a hill that is listed in the Y Trichant, with the summit height, bwlch height and its location, and status of the hill initially confirmed by LIDAR analysis and subsequently by a summit survey with the Trimble GeoXH 6000 which were conducted by Myrddyn Phillips, with the latter taking place on the 6th October 2018.
+There has been confirmation of a reclassification to a hill that is listed in the Y Trichant – The 300m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill derived from LIDAR analysis and a Trimble GeoXH 6000 summit survey conducted by Myrddyn Phillips.

 Pen y Bigil (SH 576 621)